slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-disease.md

 3. disease could be transimitted from animal fur to human.
 4. those who ended up in tensive care maybe left with permanent damage to their lungs and liver.
+5. dislocate your shoulder
+6. headaches and feeling dizzy may also be signs of COVID-19
+7. broke my leg